Mango-information-systems/twitto_be/README.md

 # Twitto_be

-twitto_be is a real-time twitter monitoring dashboard, performing live social network analysis on hashtags.
+twitto_be was a real-time twitter monitoring dashboard, performing live social network analysis on hashtags.

+:warning: Twitto_be is now an archived project, since twitter shutdown its streaming API v1.1.

 ## Installation